DineshSekaran/Python/Python2vs3.md

    In Python 3, we need to use as keyword in except clause while checking error, whereas as keyword is not required in Python 2.

+# Literal Constants
+   Numeric literals are 5, 2.85 and  string literals are I am a string

+# Numbers
+   Numbers are 2 types (Integer and Float) e Refers to Power
+   ##There is no long/double

 # Python as a Calculator
 print("Hello World")